GaryManv/SQL-Project/cleaning_data.md

 **sales_report**
 4.1) checking if there are skus in sales_report which are not exist in products table (answer: no) 4.2) checking if there are values in columns in sales_reports which are identical with same columns in products table.(answer: no)
-4.3) checking if ratio values are calculated correctly
+4.3) checking if ratio values are calculated correctly (answer: yes)

 **analytics**
 5.1) checking for columns with null for every value (answer: userid column can be removed)